ProgrammeVitam/vitam-ui/tools/docker/external-idp-cas/readme.md

     - Email: `demo@change-me.fr`
     - Name: `demo oidc vitamui`
     - Password: `ChangeIt.2024`
+- If you have an error message about 'Https Required' you can update that by following the steps:
+    - Connect to Mysql db using credentials declared in the docker-compose file.
+    - Update the realms
+        - ```mysql
+      use keycloak
+      update REALM set SSL_REQUIRED ='NONE'
+      ```
+    - Restart the docker container

 - The client is configured for local tests.
-To test on another environment, you need to change the settings on the oidc-client `vitamui-oidc` on keycloak by replacing http://localhost:8080 with the main vitamui url of the
+To test on another environment, you need to change the settings on the
+  oidc-client `vitamui-oidc` on keycloak by replacing http://localhost:8080 with the main vitamui url of the